Samartha27/ddpm_image_generation/README.md

 | Epoch 100         | TBD     |

-The figure below shows how the Loss plateaus after the approximately 500 iterations.
+The figure below shows how the loss function plateaus after the approximately 500 iterations.
+With a batch size of 64, each epoch is around 1563 iterations.
+The loss function eventually stablizes at around 0.12 to 0.18.

 ![Loss](images/Loss.png)

 ## Examples

-Here is generated images at different Epoch
+Here is generated images at different Epoch (generated images in each group is independent)

 *Epoch 1*            |  *Epoch 20*
 :-------------------------:|:-------------------------: